Suspect in Brooklyn subway shooting posted videos discussing violence and mass shootings

+Frank James, 62, was arrested Wednesday by patrol officers in New York City's East Village, three law enforcement officials told CNN.

-A manhunt is now underway for Frank James, 62, a suspect in the mass shooting Tuesday that left 10 people with gunshot wounds and 19 other people injured in Brooklyn, Lt.
-Thomas Antonetti of the New York Police Department told CNN on Wednesday.
+The New York City Police Department said James is the suspect behind a mass shooting Tuesday that left 10 people with gunshot wounds and 19 other people injured in Brooklyn.

 Police believe none of the wounded have life-threatening injuries.